igormoreno/igormoreno.github.io/index.md

 I'm currently a PhD student
-working at the [LuCE research group][] at [USI (Lugano, Switzerland)][] under the excellent supervision of professor [Matthias Hauswirth][].
+working at the [LuCE research group][] at [USI (Lugano, Switzerland)][] advised by professor [Matthias Hauswirth][].
+At LuCE we do research at the boundary of programming languages and computer science education.

-My research focuses on the use of Programming Language Theory techniques to construct sound Notional Machines.
+My research focuses on the use of techniques from Programming Language Theory to construct sound Notional Machines.

 I have also done a whole lot of other things in the past, most of which are superficially described in my [LinkedIn profile][].